-Morning sickness / pregnancy diet – During the early stages of pregnancy and morning sickness, it is common to wonder “Is my baby getting enough nutrients?”, “Am I eating enough?”, or “Am I eating the right things?”.
-There are some foods which should be avoided during pregnancy, and clearly smoking and drinking should be restricted, however your baby grows from your stored supplies, so a few weeks where you can’t keep much down or can only stomach ready salted crisps is not going to do you (or your baby) too much harm in the short term.
-Where you can, eat little and often, as this can help keep the sickness feelings at bay.
+Morning sickness / pregnancy diet – During the early stages of pregnancy and morning sickness, it is common to wonder “Is my baby getting enough nutrients?”, “Am I eating enough?”, or “Am I eating the right things?”
+There are some foods which should be avoided during pregnancy, and clearly smoking and drinking should be restricted; however, your baby grows from your stored supplies, so a few weeks where you can’t keep much down or can only stomach salted crisps is not going to do you (or your baby) too much harm in the short term.
+When you can, eat little and often, as this can help keep the sickness feelings at bay.

-Health of your baby – During those early weeks of pregnancy, a fear of miscarriage or concern that baby is growing ok are very common.
+Health of your baby – During those early weeks of pregnancy, a fear of miscarriage or concern that baby is growing OK are very common.
 We all know the first 12 weeks of pregnancy are crucial and therefore it can understandably be an anxious time waiting for your first scan or confirmation of your baby’s heartbeat.
-Try and stay calm if you can (easier said than done I appreciate).
-Get lots of rest and be kind to yourself, the first trimester can be both physically and mentally exhausting.
+Try and stay calm if you can (easier said than done).
+Get lots of rest, and be kind to yourself.
+The first trimester can be both physically and mentally exhausting.
 If you find yourself getting particularly anxious, you may want to consider an early scan.

 Will I be able to breastfeed? – Breastfeeding was something I really wanted to do and as a result I got myself a little nervous about whether or not I’d be able to do it.
-I went on courses, I googled, and I quizzed my Mom friends.
-However, the reality is, whilst you can read up on all the breastfeeding tips, techniques and feeding positions, breastfeeding is a new experience for both you and your baby.
+I went to courses, I Googled, and I quizzed my mom friends.
+However, the reality is, while you can read up on all the breastfeeding tips, techniques and feeding positions, breastfeeding is a new experience for both you and your baby.
 Establishing a good feeding technique can take time, and there may be some hurdles along the way.
-Try and stay calm and don’t put too much pressure on yourself.
+Try and stay calm, and don’t put too much pressure on yourself.